The Gut Villain that Plays Dirty

 - Share it with a pet parent, a farmer, a food lover, or that one friend who insists pink burgers are a personality trait.

-- And drop your questions or your best “I swear I washed my hands” confessions - in the comments.
+- Drop your questions or your best “I swear I washed my hands” confessions - in the comments.

 And remember: